President's Malaria Initiative

 The President's Malaria Initiative (PMI) is a U.S. Government initiative to control and eliminate malaria, one of the leading global causes of premature death and disability.
 The initiative was originally launched by U.S. president George W. Bush in 2005, and has been continued by each successive U.S. president.

 PMI was originally created with a mission to "reduce malaria-related mortality by 50 percent across 15 high-burden countries in sub-Saharan Africa".
 PMI has since expanded to 24 malaria-endemic countries in sub-Saharan Africa and 3 additional countries in the Greater Mekong Subregion of Southeast Asia, where it seeks to further reduce malaria burden and assist countries in achieving malaria elimination.

 PMI works closely with national malaria programs and global partners including the World Health Organization, Roll Back Malaria, and Global Fund.
-Global malaria efforts, including those of PMI, have cut malaria mortality by over 60%, saved nearly 7 million lives, and prevented more than 1 billion malaria cases between 2000 and 2015.
-PMI currently supports malaria prevention and control for over 500 million at-risk people in Africa.
+Global malaria efforts, including those of PMI, have cut malaria mortality by over 60%, saved 7.6 million lives, and prevented 1.5 billion malaria cases globally between 2000 and 2019.
+PMI has supported malaria prevention and control for over 500 million at-risk people in Africa.
+In 2025, an estimated 47% of USAID funding for PMI was cut, undermining prevention, treatment, and surveillance programs.
+Experts warn these reductions risk reversing decades of progress, increasing mortality, and weakening global health security.